vishvAsa/notes/materials/plastics/pvc.md

 - it is brittle and it can't withstand very high temperatures like copper can

 ### Vendors
 - Ashirvad - no mention of being lead-free online.
+  - Their head of "Marketing: Demand Generation" said over phone that their raw material does not use Lead.
-FlowGuard CPVC water pipe is approved for potable water applications and holds an NSF 61 Annex G certification.
+  - FlowGuard CPVC water pipe is approved for potable water applications and holds an NSF 61 Annex G certification.
 NSF/ANSI 61 verifies the weighted average lead content within the piping material and that can be extracted out of the material is less than 0.25%.
 - Finolex cpvc claims to be lead free [here](https://www.finolexpipes.com/features-benefits-cpvc-pipes-fittings/).